-Iowa does not permit in-play or prop betting on Iowa collegiate games.
-Otherwise, the market will prove pretty wide open, with an array of professional and college markets at a bettor’s disposal.
+Iowa does not permit in-play or prop betting on collegiate games.
+Aside from college prop bets, the market is pretty wide open, with an array of professional and college markets at the bettor’s disposal.
 Sports include:

-In terms of game formats, we already see Iowa books offering most of the old standbys including totals, spreads, moneylines, parlays, futures, props, and in-game.
+In terms of game formats, Iowa sports betting apps offer most of the old standbys including totals, spreads, moneylines, parlays, futures, prop bets, and in-game.
 Options like PointsBetting, offered exclusively on PointsBet, have also been well received.

 Are there any sign-up bonuses for Iowa sports betting sites?

-Since most welcome bonuses are focused on first-time depositors, it would be in a player’s best interest to ask the teller if there are any bonuses available at the time of sign up.
-Do not miss out on these offers, which could range from a deposit match, to a matched free bet, or risk-free bet.
+Since most welcome bonuses are focused on first-time depositors, it would be in a player’s best interest to shop around for offers, which could range from a matched deposit, weekly betting promos, a matched free bet, or risk-free bet.
 As you can imagine, free bets are a popular welcome bonus.

-Does Iowa offer any other kinds of online gaming?
+Does Iowa offer any other kinds of online casino gaming?

 Not at present.
-The legislation legalizing sports betting did not legalize any form of online gambling, such as online casino games or online poker.
+The legislation legalizing online sports betting did not cover online casino games or online poker.
 There is no timeline or indication that these verticals will be legalized.
-However, we do expect Iowa to revisit online gambling expansion if their online sports betting industry performs well.
+However, we do expect Iowa to possibly revisit online gambling expansion at some point in the future.

-Iowa is considering legalizing an online lottery, which could roll out as early as 2020.
+Iowa is considering legalizing an online lottery, but has not done so yet.

 What are the taxes and licensing fees on sports betting?